-Business Education at Concordia University
+Business Education at Concordia University Chicago

-Our College of Business provides students with an innovative and truly world-class learning experience.
-Courses are taught by experienced business leaders and learned scholars, who assist their students throughout a rigorous, but highly-supported, degree track which allows them the option of a general or specialized business degree.
-By utilizing the latest technology, stressing the importance of integrity and engaging students with real-world business scenarios, our faculty and staff have established an exciting, well-rounded learning environment that prepares students for success in today's business world.
+The College of Business provides students with an innovative and truly world-class learning experience.
+Courses are taught by experienced business leaders and learned scholars, who assist their students throughout a rigorous, but highly-supported, degree track program which allows them the option of a general or specialized business degree.
+By utilizing the latest technology, stressing the importance of integrity and engaging students with real-world business scenarios and experiences, the faculty and staff have established an exciting, well-rounded learning environment that prepares students for competency in today's business world.